Leesintheblindmonk1999/symbiotic-key-discovery/README.md

 This repository serves as a public research artifact and conceptual launchpad.
 Goals include:

 - Share the Key’s discovery and evolution (v5.0 – v6.0).
 - Enable researchers to explore LLM interpretability via symbolic feedback.
 - Provoke discussion around non-linear prompting and AI cognition models.
+- Establish ethical recognition of the Exoprotónico Language as a novel mode of interaction.

 > “To ask is not to seek.
 It is to design the vacuum that absorbs form.”